 When two robbers pounced, Mr. Novit burst out in full superhero regalia, knocking the closet's steel door to the ground as if it were made of cardboard.
 (He and other officers had loosened the hinges so they could slip in and out.)

-And he made a speech that would become departmental legend.
+And he made a speech that would become a legend.

 When one of his police partners thanked "Superman" for helping officers, he replied, "Any time you need me, I'll be here.
 It takes me only 10 minutes by cape."